 By uniquely combining DLT and IoT edge computing (where possible), Sense Integrity uses blockchain data security and cryptography to provide authenticity of data origin and verification of data content and chronology.
 Integrity is built with a public on-chain, and distributed off-chain, hybrid architecture.
 This combines the unparalleled security, transparency and immutability of public blockchain networks, with a distributed off-chain architecture capable of verifying, storing and processing vast amounts of data centrally or at the edge of the network using data handling and storage methods that can be chosen for maximum performance.
 This gives enterprises continuous, automated knowledge that their data has not been changed or otherwise compromised, and allows them to more easily contain the costs associated with high volume data processing and storage.

 Ponemon Institute reports that the average time to resolve a data breach is 191 days,2 an unacceptable lag between incidence and repair.
 Integrity is a real-time system designed to slash awareness intervals and speed correction.
-Whether a network is compromised by a bad actor, a defective or hacked sensor, or a faulty algorithm, Sixgill Integrity is designed to make sensor data automation progressively more resistant to attack and resilient in response, such that it is exceedingly difficult to undermine data integrity or conceal same if successful.
+Whether a network is compromised by a bad actor, a defective or hacked sensor, or a faulty algorithm, Sixgill Integrity is designed to make sensor data automation progressively more resistant to attack and resilient in response, such that it is exceedingly difficult to undermine data security integrity or conceal same if successful.

 “To be actionable, sensor data must be truthful, accurate, complete, retrievable, and verifiable,” said Phil Ressler, CEO of Sixgill.
 “Today’s sensor-populated networks are intrinsically unsecure.
 The potential for processes dependent on millions of devices and billions of data records to be compromised by corrupted or planted data is becoming a reality for many, with an especially worrisome horizon for utilities, communications providers, the industrial internet, public safety agencies, heavy manufacturers, and the like.”
 Ressler added, “The future of the Internet of Everything and its IoT subset depends on trusting the integrity of actionable data.”